br4sk4/LinuxServer/readme.md

 ***

 ## # Coming soon
-To complete the production environment for the NevSuite-Samples i will add the following Docker-Images to extend the LinuxServer:
+To extend the LinuxServer for the NevSuite-Samples i will add the following list of Docker-Images.
+This will complete the production environment to run the NevSuite-Samples.

 - Docker Image for MongoDB
 - Docker Image for GlassFish4-Application-Server